AverHLV/django-twitter-monitor/README.md

 # Django Twitter monitor
 Django + Scrapy project for monitoring tweets from specified Twitter accounts for specific keywords.
+The developed monitoring system searches the keywords in the tweets of the specified Twitter accounts with a certain periodicity, for example, 60 minutes.

+Accounts, keywords and tweets are Django models.
+Interaction with them occurs through the admin panel of Django.

+Before adding a keyword, you can perform stemming (highlighting the stem of the word), Ukrainian, Russian and English are supported.
+Stemming can be omitted if the word is an abbreviation or proper name.

+Implemented login to the given Twitter account and further search in the texts of the latest tweets added to the account with the help of the so-called "spider" (scrapy.Spider).

 ## Apps
 * scraper: main app, implements necessary models and Scrapy spider.